LiuTing20a/WSWTNN-PnP/README.md

 * The experimnet result files will be saved to `./results/`.

 ## The code for compared methods
-Codes for SMSL and TV-PCP methods can be found at https://wang-xiaoyang.github.io/publications/.
+* Codes for SMSL and TV-PCP methods can be found at https://wang-xiaoyang.github.io/publications/.

-Code for ASTTV-NTLA method can be found at  https://github.com/LiuTing20a/ASTTV-NTLA.
+* Code for ASTTV-NTLA method can be found at  https://github.com/LiuTing20a/ASTTV-NTLA.

-Code for PSTNN method can be found at https://github.com/Lanneeee.
+* Code for PSTNN method can be found at https://github.com/Lanneeee.

-Code for NTFRA mathod can be found at https://github.com/Electromagnetism-dog-technology/Infrared-Small-Target-Detection-via-Nonconvex-Tensor-Fibered-Rank-Approximation
+* Code for NTFRA mathod can be found at https://github.com/Electromagnetism-dog-technology/Infrared-Small-Target-Detection-via-Nonconvex-Tensor-Fibered-Rank- Approximation

-Many papers, codes and datasets of existing infrared small target detection methods can be found at https://github.com/Tianfang-Zhang/awesome-infrared-small-targets.
+* Many papers, codes and datasets of existing infrared small target detection methods can be found at https://github.com/Tianfang-Zhang/awesome-infrared-small-targets.

-Note: If you used the above codes, please cite the relevant paper.
+* Note: If you used the above codes, please cite the relevant paper.